Euro zone bond yields fall after Trump threatens tariffs on China

 By Yoruk Bahceli

-LONDON, Nov 13 (Reuters) - Euro zone bond yields fell on Wednesday after U.S. President Donald Trump threatened China with further tariffs if it fails to sign a trade deal, casting a shadow over the optimism that has hurt bond markets in recent weeks.
+LONDON, Nov 13 (Reuters) - Euro zone bond yields fell on Wednesday after U.S. President Donald Trump threatened China with further tariffs if it fails to sign a trade deal, dimming the optimism that has hurt bond markets in recent weeks.

 He said tariffs would be raised on Chinese goods "very substantially" if China does not make a deal with the United States.
 "And that's going to be true for other countries that mistreat us too," he added.

-Bond yields in the euro zone have risen significantly in recent weeks optimism over a U.S.-China trade deal made safe-haven government bonds less attractive investments.
+Bond yields in the euro zone have risen significantly in recent weeks as optimism about a U.S.-China trade deal made safe-haven government bonds less attractive investments.

 "I think that's why we see slightly lower yields this morning," DZ Bank rates strategist Sebastian Fellechner said, citing Trump's speech.

-He added that trade negotiations are the main trigger of the market right now and revamped trade worries confirm "yields should remain in the very negative area," given the high yields bonds have reached in recent sessions.
+He added that trade negotiations are the main trigger for the market right now and that revived trade worries confirm "yields should remain in the very negative area" given the high yields bonds have reached in recent sessions.

-Investors will also be eyeing euro zone industrial production numbers due at 1000 GMT, which are expected to confirm the gloomy outlook for the euro zone economy before euro zone and German gross domestic product readings on Thursday.
+On the data front, euro zone industrial output figures came in better than forecast by a Reuters poll ahead of euro zone and German gross domestic product readings on Thursday.

-Germany's economy contracted by 0.1% during the second quarter and a Reuters poll forecast that it contracted by the same amount during the third quarter.
+Germany's economy contracted by 0.1% during the second quarter and a Reuters poll predicts it will have contracted by the same amount during the third quarter -- one of the key reasons behind pessimism on the euro zone economy.

+Elsewhere, Italy bore the brunt of rising bond yields in its latest auction, where it paid the highest levels since July for three and seven-year bonds and the highest since May for 30-year debt.

+Italian bonds have been the key underperformer in the euro zone this month, with profit-taking, doubts around the durability of its coalition government and a budget review by the EU pushing the country's 10-year yield up 28 basis points IT10YT=RR.

 The Fed cut its benchmark rate for the third time this year in late October, but it dropped language in its policy statement that had been considered a sign of future rate cuts.